 - Avoiding constipation, through diet changes and supplements

 You can also talk to your OB-GYN about therapeutic and medical interventions, such as:

 Physical therapy for urinary incontinence can include a few different strategies.
 You may be asked to change your fluid intake and practice Kegel exercises to strengthen your pelvic floor muscles.
-Your physical therapist will also show you techniques for bladder training.
+Your physical therapist will also show you techniques for bladder training for pelvic muscles.
 This is to reduce the frequency of the urge to urinate to normal levels (about every 4 hours during the day and between 4-8 hours at night).
 Your therapist may employ a technique called biofeedback to teach you how to monitor your body’s natural signals.

 If you believe you are experiencing symptoms of, or suffering from Incontinence and Menopause, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.